threadingdata/tester/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of tester is to …
+The goal of tester is to establish a coherent workflow for building R-packages.
+The package itself is best used as a doormat to the home that the R-community built.

 ## Installation